Advanced child exploitation training (ACE)

 “Hard hitting – it made me think more in depth about the feelings of young people” – ACE graduate, 2019

-This ground-breaking 2 day course will equip professionals with insight into:
+This groundbreaking two-day course will equip you with insight into:

 - Criminalisation (county lines)